 PCSP is a peer reviewed, open-access journal and database.
 It provides innovative, quantitative and qualitative knowledge about psychotherapy process and outcome.
 PCSP is published by the National Register of Health Service Psychologists.

-JANUARY 26, 2022 -- FROM THE EDITOR
+August 9, 2023 -- FROM THE EDITOR

-ANNOUNCING THE PUBLICATION OF OUR 62nd ISSUE (Vol. 18, Module 1)
+ANNOUNCING THE PUBLICATION OF OUR 66th ISSUE (Vol. 19, Module 3)

 The Many Reasons Why Not to Commit Suicide: The Case of “Maggie”

 *** Jonathan Dubue, University of Alberta, Canada, and Jeff Harris, Independent Practice, Las Cruces, New Mexico

 *** Andre Marquis, University of Rochester, New York

 College freshman “Maggie” presented to therapist Dr. Gregg Henriques as acutely depressed and suicidal, requiring hospitalization.
 The target case study in this issue of PCSP describes how Henriques was able, in 40 sessions, to dramatically stop Maggie’s suicidal urges and depression and help her to move towards an emotionally and vocationally successful life.

 Henriques calls the theoretical and related clinical approach he employed the “Unified Theory of Knowledge” (UTOK) model, which is integrative and unifying in two ways.
 First, it includes concepts and techniques from the major psychotherapy traditions—behavioral, experiential, psychodynamic, and cognitive.
 Second, UTOK grounds these concepts and techniques with key insights from a broad variety of basic science, such as physics, neuroscience, evolutionary theory, developmental and complex systems theories, and the cognitive and behavioral sciences.